How Does a Vagina Feel?

 It’s important to get used to the feeling of your cervix, because it might help you identify when you are close to ovulation.
 It’s also a good idea to check your cervix during the times when you’re most likely to have a period, so that you can plan accordingly if you want to conceive.
 When you’re checking, make sure your hands are clean and that you’ve chosen a position where your cervix is easily accessible, like sitting on the toilet or standing with one leg propped up on the edge of a bathtub.

-Read more: How Can I Tighten My Vagina With Ben Wa Balls?
+Read more: How to Naturally Tighten Vagina

 The vulva